daronphang/coding_resources/docker/kubernetes/basics.md

 - -Middle ground is using Imperative objects such as create -f file.yml.
 - APPLY is Declarative; requires understanding of YAML keys and values and easiest to automate.
 - Overall, don't mix three approaches.

+## Storage/Volume:
+Orchestration was initially designed around containers being immutable; having storage/stateful workloads will add complexity to the system.
+StatefulSets is a new resource type that makes Pods more sticky.
+Volumes are tied to the lifecycle of a Pod; all containers in single Pod can share them.
+PersistentVolumes is created at cluster level and outlives a Pod.
+For third-party storage, CSI plugins are used to connect to them.